CanDIG/candigv2-download-client/README.md

 ## Usage

-Once installed, you can run the tool in 2 ways:
+You can run the tool in two ways:

 #### Quick Mode (no installation required):